Dennis Norman: Seattle Seahawks

-Norman was drafted in the 2001 NFL Draft by the Seattle Seahawks.
+Norman was selected in the 2001 NFL draft by the Seattle Seahawks.
 He was the only tackle and the sixth player overall ever drafted from Princeton.

 Norman played nearly four seasons with the Seahawks before being waived on October 15, 2004.

 Jacksonville Jaguars

 Norman was signed by the Jacksonville Jaguars on December 7, 2004.
-He was released on September 8, 2009 after the team signed offensive lineman Kynan Forney.
+He was released on September 8, 2009, after the team signed offensive lineman Kynan Forney.

 San Diego Chargers

 Norman was signed by the San Diego Chargers on September 16, 2009.
 After the 2009 season Norman was not re-signed.